Youmna-Hammoud/titanic/README.md

 # Titanic Survival Prediction

-This project was completed as part of the **AI Engineers Program** supervised learning challenge for certification.
+This project was completed as part of the **AI Engineers Program** , Machine Learning Basics Course on supervised learning.

 ## Project Overview